-Oh yeah, the passes just keep on coming!
-While the two aforementioned passes are more focused on access to attractions and landmarks around Paris, the Paris Passlib (the city’s official pass) leans more into tours.
+Oh yeah, the passes keep on coming!
+While the two aforementioned passes focus more on access to attractions and landmarks around Paris, the Paris Passlib (the city’s official pass) leans more into tours.
 Buying one of these is a great way to tour a lot of the city in a short amount of time.

-With a similar price point to the Museum Pass, it also includes entry to a host of museums as well as the cost of city bike rental.
+With a similar price point to the Museum Pass, it also includes entry to a host of museums and the cost of city bike rental.
 Best of all?
 It’s valid for a whole year after the first use!
 Let the savings flow!

 9. Join one of the many Free Walking Tours of Paris

-These tours take you through some of the city’s most iconic sites such as the Eiffel Tower and Notre Dame, while also exploring its hidden gems even locals may not be aware of.
-The routes change every week so you can join multiple times and still always find something new.
+These tours take you through some of the city’s most iconic sites, such as the Eiffel Tower and Notre Dame, while exploring its hidden gems that locals may not know.
+The routes change weekly, so you can join multiple times and always find something new.

 Want to know how to find these tours?
 It’s simple.
-First check with your hotel, hostel, or rental to find out if they offer any free walking tours in the city.
-Some may even have their own tours!
+First, check with your hotel, hostel, or rental to find out if they offer free walking tours in the city.
+Some may even have their tours!
 You can also try searching on websites such as Paris Tourist Office, Free Tours By Foot, Viator, and GetYourGuide for more options.

-A great site for finding groups in cities around the world is Meetup.com You can search for Paris and scroll through the various meetups that are available or even start your own.
+A great site for finding groups in cities around the world is Meetup.com.
+You can search for Paris and scroll through the various available meetups or even start your own.

-These walking tours are also a great way to meet other travelers and make new friends.
+These walking tours are also great for meeting other travelers and making new friends.
 So, if you want to explore Paris in a more budget-friendly way and learn about its history, then sign up for one of the many free walking tours available!

 10. Use Velib Bikes

 You can rent and return the bikes at any of their numerous bike stations around the city.
-After renting, you just have to follow a few instructions on how to unlock your bike and then you’re ready to go!
+After renting, you must follow instructions on unlocking your bike, and then you’re ready to go!

 The Velib system is perfect for those who are looking to explore Paris while getting some exercise.
-Enjoy the freedom of going wherever you please and take advantage of the bike lanes that will lead you to some of the most beautiful parts of town.
+Enjoy the freedom of going wherever you please and take advantage of the bike lanes leading you to some of the most beautiful parts of town.

 It’s worth looking into the various city passes I mentioned, as some of these also include the use of Velib bikes.
 So yeah, if you’re looking for a cheap way to get around Paris and work off all that wine, cheese, and pastry, then the Velib bikes are just what you need!